Developer Activity: Work on feature branch

 1. To view the deployment on OpenShift, click here.

-Login to OpenShift using the htpasswd provider and the credentials admin / {common_password}.
+Login to OpenShift using the credentials admin / {common_password}.

 parasol branch deployment1

-1. Click on the < > View Source button on the Red Hat Developer Hub Component Overview page to access the source repository of parasol-store.
+1. Click on the < > View Source button on the Red Hat Developer Hub Component Overview page to access the source code repository.

 parasol branch component overview